rubenvdham/picSort/README.md

 **--input** : *Input folder of the media, Default: 'input'*
 **--output** : *Output folder of the sorted media, Default: workingdir"*
-**--remove-duplicates** : *Apply file content Hash collision checking if EXIF data is the same in input and output dir*
+**--keep-duplicates** : *Disable file content Hash collision checking if EXIF data is the same in input and output dir*
 **--dictionary** : *File path of the text file containing the Camera Model dictionary, Default: 'camera-dictionary.txt'*
 **--remove-similar** : *Toggle skip behavior of similar images (multiple images per second)*
 **--relax-model** : *Skip the Camera Model Check, allowing media without a specified Camera Model in the EXIF data*